kyranet/komada-docs/command-arguments.md

 run this command.
 They are present on [komada-pieces](https://github.com/dirigeants/komada-pieces) GitHub repo.
 - **selfbot**: Additionally, there's a property called selfbot, must be a boolean.
 Set to true to only load this command if the bot is configured to be a selfbot.
+- **cooldown** (optional): If set, must be an integer that represents the number of seconds that have to elapse before a user can run a command again.
+During this time, the bot will not execute the command and will reply with the remaining time instead.

 > Note: About **aliases**, if you have a command called ping, and you set "pong" as an alias inside the aliases array, both ping and pong will trigger the same command.